 The acquisition will help the company, which is growing in size in the edtech space, to strengthen its K-12 offerings and build products in the STEAM (Science, Technology, Engineering, Arts, and Mathematics) category, the statement said.

 It added that Blume Ventures has also exited its Unacademy investment, but did not disclose further details.
 Blume Ventures has invested in all of Unacademy’s rounds till date, from its seed round in 2016, to its $110 million Series E round in February this year, according to Crunchbase data.

 The company’s list of backers include prominent names such as Facebook, General Atlantic, Sequoia India, and SAIF Partners.

 “Unacademy and Mastree have a shared vision, and together we want to create an impact and make quality education accessible and affordable,” Co-founder and CEO of Unacademy, Gaurav Munjal said in the statement.

 He added that Mastree is building a subscription product that can potentially “change the way students learn.”

 Mastree, founded in October 2019, is creating a “one-stop subscription product” for middle school STEAM tracks.
 The product will include live classes in math, science, and soft skills, as well as unlimited personalized practice and live quizzes for students from grades 5 through 8, the statement said.

-2020 has been a big year for Unacademy so far, with Mastree being its third acquisition of the year so far and its fourth overall.
+2020 has been a big year for Unacademy so far, with Mastree being its fourth acquisition of the year so far.